First comes Serenity.

 Wisdom refines you and allows you to objectively stand back and see the big picture.
 It helps you see things much more clearly than you’d be able to see otherwise.

-I have been through some pretty challenging times and I don’t know what lies ahead, but I do know that I’ve got living the serenity prayer down, and because of that no matter what happens in the future I’m equipped to get through it, and then go on to THRIVE!
+I don’t know what lies ahead but I do know that I’ve got living the serenity prayer down, and because of that no matter what happens I’m equipped to get through it, and then go on to THRIVE!